 In the year 1991, Linus Torvalds who was a student in the University of Helsinki wrote a new Operating System now known to the world as Linux.
 Instead of selling this project for a good price, Linus released it to the internet free of charge, which allowed others to build upon it.

 The 5 loaves and the 2 fishes belonged to a young boy, (John 6:8-9).
 He could have put that meal on auction and sell it to the highest bidder!
-But he shared his meal and a mass of people were blessed.
+But he shared his meal and masses of people were blessed.

-Likewise the Church will be able to influence the world in a much broader scale if we share our resources with each other.
+Likewise, the Church will be able to influence the world on a much broader scale if we share our resources with each other.

-(A) In Exodus 31:1-6 individuals who possessed various skills worked as a team to build the tabernacle.
+(A) In Exodus 31:1-6 individuals who possessed various skills working as a team to build the tabernacle.

-(B) Ecclesiastes 4:9-12 emphasizes the benefits of team work and the possible pitfalls of non team work.
+(B) Ecclesiastes 4:9-12 emphasizes the benefits of teamwork and the possible pitfalls of not teamwork.